yukimeg/DiscrepencyReport/README.md

 GET /inventory/parse      -> Parses inventory.json and returns items
 GET /reconcile/report     -> Generates reconcile report using all data

-Note: Refer to Banana-Mystery.postman_collection.json added under src to test APIs on postman
+Note: Refer to Banana-Mystery.postman_collection.json added at root level to test the APIs

   Tests:
   ------